Samuel Ajibola

-Early life and Career
+Early life and career

 Samuel Ajibola was born on the 26th of December in Mazamaza, Lagos State.
 He is the first of four children of Commander Lanre Ajibola and Mrs Irene Ajibola.
 He is of Yoruba descent and hails from Ekiti State.
 Ajibola began his acting career in 1995 at the age of 6 in the Opa Williams produced movie, Tears for Love.
 He got the role, after he had impressed his aunt, Moyinoluwa Odutayo, herself an actress, during a stage play in Church.

-He went on to feature as a child actor in other feature films including Without Love, Shame, Eye-witness, Onome II, Conspiracy, Street kids and Day of Reckoning.

 In 2003, he took a hiatus from acting to finish his high school education.
-In 2009, Ajibola made a return to acting in the Teco Benson produced and directed movie, The Fake Prophet alongside Grace Amah, while pursuing a degree in Political Science at the University of Lagos, after which he went for his National Youth Service programme.
+In 2009, Ajibola made a return to acting in The Fake Prophet, while pursuing a degree in Political Science at the University of Lagos.

-In 2013, he featured in the MTV Base produced television series, Shuga.
-He has also featured in several Nigerian box office movies including Last Flight to Abuja with Omotola Jalade Ekeinde, The Antique alongside Kiki Omeili, Judith Audu and Gloria Young.
+In 2013, he appeared in the MTV Base produced television series, Shuga.
+He has also appeared in the Nigerian films Last Flight to Abuja, and The Antique alongside Kiki Omeili, Judith Audu and Gloria Young.
 He also starred in the 2018 movie Merry Men: The Real Yoruba Demons.
 Ajibola also earned a Master of Public Administration degree and further trained in acting and filmmaking at the Centre for Excellence in Film and Media Studies and the African International Film Festival (AFRIFF) Masterclass.

-Ajibola gained international recognition in his role as Spiff in the African Magic TV series The Johnsons.
-As of 2021 when Ajibola resigned from playing the role of Spiff after 9 seasons, his Spiff character had appeared in over 1500 episodes in the Africa Magic produced series The Johnsons, aired daily in over 50 African countries.

 He launched his production career with the release of his mini web-series "Dele Issues" on the 10th March 2017.
-In October 2017, he featured former Nigerian President Olusegun Obasanjo on the mini web-series, marking a historic crossover between Nigerian politics and entertainment.
-In 2022, Ajibola took on a leading role in the recently aired Lasgidi series, portraying a character vastly different from Spiff and further showcasing his acting versatility.
+In October 2017, he featured former Nigerian President Olusegun Obasanjo on the mini web-series.
+In 2022, Ajibola starred in the Lasgidi series.

-Beyond acting, Ajibola has become known as a socially conscious producer.
-He made history as the first Nigerian actor to produce a scripted skit featuring a former head of state.
-He is also the founder of the Samuel Ajibola Foundation, an education-focused NGO dedicated to empowering underprivileged children in Nigeria.